zhenyaliu77/DeepLRR/README.md

 We introduce our method DeepLRR based on a convolutional neural network (CNN) model and LRR features, for predicting number and location of LRR unit in LRR proteins.
 We verified that the CNN model has a stronger ability to predict LRR units than the other three machine learning models (SVM, RF, NB).
 In order to better meet different research needs, we set three adjustable parameters (Lscp, Ldcp, Lncp) for DeepLRR based on LRR features.
 We compared DeepLRR to six existing methods on a dataset containing 874 LRR proteins, and DeepLRR outperformed the competing methods in overall F1-score.
 In addition, DeepLRR has integrated the pipeline of identifying plant disease-resistance proteins (NLR、RLK、RLP) and atypical domains

-DeepLRR is available at http://lifenglab.hzau.edu.cn/DeepLRR
+The website of DeepLRR is available at http://lifenglab.hzau.edu.cn/DeepLRR

 ![image](https://github.com/zhenyaliu77/DeepLRR/blob/master/deeplrr.png)